DataDog/datadog-formula/README.md

 #### Install settings

-The `install_settings` option contains the Agent installation configuration options.
-It has the following option:
+Under `install_settings`, configure the Agent installation option:

-- ``agent_version``: The version of the Agent to install (defaults to the latest version of Agent 7).
+- `agent_version`: The version of the Agent to install (defaults to the latest Agent v7).

-Example: install the Agent version ``6.``
+The example below installs Agent v6.14.1:

 ```text
   datadog: